 - Cocaine-mimetics.
 The mechanism of action of these drugs is similar to cocaine.
 None of these approaches have, to our knowledge, shown any efficacy. - Cocaine-antagonists.
 These compounds are intended to selectively target GABA, moderating dopamine levels in the brain.
 We believe that many of these compounds are receptor active and require increasing dosing over time.
-None of these compounds are presently approved for marketing to treat addiction.
+None of these compounds are presently approved for marketing to treat addiction. - Dopamine ß-hydroxylase inhibitors.
+These compounds block the enzyme that converts dopamine to norepinephrine, which raises dopamine levels in the CNS.
+We believe that this strategy is designed to address withdrawal, rather than craving and euphoria.
+This approach, to our knowledge, has yet to show any efficacy. - Addiction vaccines.

-• Addiction Vaccines.
 These vaccines are designed to block cocaine or methamphetamine transport into the brain.
 They do not address issues relating to craving or other behaviors associated with cocaine or methamphetamine addiction.
 We also believe that they can be overwhelmed by increasing dosages.

-Finally, Ovation Pharmaceuticals, Inc., which holds the North American rights to Sabril® as an adjunctive therapy for the treatment of epilepsy and as a primary treatment for West Syndrome, has recently announced the submission of NDAs for these indications with an FDA Action date of June 2008.
-Ovation also recently announced that they have been granted Fast Track status by the FDA with respect to Sabril® for the treatment of cocaine and methamphetamine addiction.
-Ovation has also entered into a cooperative research and development agreement, or CRADA, with NIDA to study the use of Sabril® in the treatment of cocaine addiction and methamphetamine addiction.
+Finally, Ovation Pharmaceuticals, Inc., which holds the North American rights to Sabril[®] as an adjunctive therapy for the treatment of epilepsy and as a primary treatment for West Syndrome, has submitted NDAs for both of these indications.
+These NDAs are currently pending.
+Recently, in January 2009, FDA advisory panels convened to evaluate these NDAs and recommended their approval.
+Ovation also recently announced that they have been granted Fast Track status by the FDA with respect to Sabril[®] for the treatment of cocaine and methamphetamine addiction.
+Ovation has also entered into a cooperative research and development agreement, or CRADA, with NIDA to study the use of Sabril[®] in the treatment of cocaine addiction and methamphetamine addiction.
 The CRADA contemplates in-kind contributions by Ovation with respect to NIDA's clinical studies and is a three to five-year program through Phase II clinical trials.
+Although Ovation would be required to conduct clinical trials to support addiction indications, they may not need to conduct the non-clinical and Phase I clinical trials that we may have to conduct if the results of such studies are in the Ovation NDAs.
+Further, if Sabril[®] is approved for the treatment of epilepsy, no law would prohibit doctors from using Sabril[®] for other indications, including addiction.
+However, physicians seeking to treat patients "off label" would still need to comply with all the conditions of any restrictions placed by the FDA on the marketing or distribution of the drug.

-We believe, although there can be no assurance, that our development plan for CPP-109 will allow us to move our product development efforts more quickly than can generally be completed under a CRADA.
-Further, we believe that any commercialization by Ovation of Sabril® for the treatment of cocaine addiction and/or methamphetamine addiction would violate our licensed patents, and we have advised Ovation of our belief in that regard.
-We would vigorously assert our intellectual property rights if Ovation sought to market Sabril® for the treatment of any addictive or obsessive compulsive conditions covered by our patents.
+We believe that any commercialization by Ovation of Sabril[®] for the treatment of cocaine addiction and/or methamphetamine addiction would violate our licensed patents, and we have advised Ovation of our belief in that regard.
+We would vigorously assert our intellectual property rights if Ovation sought to market Sabril[®] for the treatment of any addictive or obsessive compulsive conditions covered by our patents.
 There can be no assurance we would be successful in that regard.